geatuns/test-repo2/README.md

 ## README Getting & Cleaning Data Course Project Week 3
 This file provides information about the delierables of Getting & Cleaning Data Course project The course project is a peer-assessment project
-Raw data files provided for the project at site: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+Raw data files provided for the project at site: See raw data site on project instructions page. https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 ### Project Deliverables